MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/research-tool.md

 you design the output handlers (parsers) for your Crescendo cmdlets.

 As you inspect the sample output, think about the types of data returned.
-As you construct your objects you should converts the strings output by the command-line tool to .NET types.
+As you construct your objects you should convert the strings output by the command-line tool to .NET types.
 For example, timestamp information can be converted to .NET `[DateTime]` types.
 Also, look at the formatting of the output for markers that separate data fields.
 Those markers can be used to parse the information as you construct your objects for output.